quasarframework/quasar-framework.org/source/guide/pwa-introduction.md

 https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API

 > **NOTE**
-> The Service Worker is not compatible with Hot Module Reload, so it is disabled during development.
+> A full-blown Service Worker is not available during development due to the fact that it is not compatible with HMR (Hot Module Reload).
+So, as opposed to production code, development has a very simple Service Worker that just invalidates cache.
+Take a look at `/src-pwa` for the two service workers used.
+You can change these files to meet your needs.